Dramatherapy

 Schizophrenia

-Schizophrenia is a mental health condition that involves a variety of symptoms that can include hallucinations, disordered thinking and paranoia.
-The National Institute of Health and Care Excellence (NICE) recommends creative therapies such as art, music and dramatherapy as a form of treatment.
-These kinds of therapies help to harness the creative side of those with schizophrenia and can offer a form of release and expression.
+The National Institute of Health and Care Excellence (NICE) recommends creative therapies such as art, music and dramatherapy as a form of treatment for schizophrenia.
+Art therapies can help individuals with schizophrenia to harness their more creative side, providing an outlet for self-expression and release.

 Self-harming